Square skirting board continues to be hugely popular with both private...

 As with the first step, you will need to mark out where the original skirting board will sit under your overlapping board.
 However, as this board will overlap the first board that has been fitted, you must scribe the profile accurately.
 Using a mitre saw, we cut the board at a 45-degree angle, as this is the standard for making a scribe cut at a

 *NOTE* To reduce the risk of damage to the board, it is best to place a scrap board within the rebate of the skirting cover.
-From the GIF above, you can see that we have used a 18mm piece of scrap on our 19mm board.
+From the GIF above, you can see that we have used

 To do the scribe join you need to use a coping saw to cut away the excess MDF.
 By having a bench for support, it helps to reduce the strain when using the saws and can aid in a more precise cut to the board.
 Also, by going in with the hand saw first, rather than straight in with the coping saw, it gets rid of more excess MDF which frees up space when using the coping saw on the profile.

 You can see from the accompanying GIF, how we cut the board and profile with the separate saws.

 Finally, an adhesive is used on the back of the board so that we can connect the skirting board cover to the original board and wall.
 As you can see, the adhesive was applied in two areas; we applied the adhesive